8 Delicious Ways To Cook With Matcha Powder

 Iced Almond Milk Matcha Latte

-Unsweetened almond milk with just a touch of honey keeps the green tea flavour from being overpowered, all while still being served in a deliciously creamy format.
+Unsweetened almond milk with just a touch of honey keeps the green tea flavor from being overpowered, all while still being served in a deliciously creamy format.

 Matcha Chia Pudding